 As with all steps in organic production, it is important to keep accurate records when using bleach as a sanitizer and/or disinfectant.
 Certified organic operations should monitor and keep records to document that the chlorine concentrations of water coming in direct contact with produce remains at levels permitted by the FDA and EPA for these purposes.
-Additionally, the chlorine concentrations at the point where the water last contacts the organic product must also be monitored and document that it does not exceed the maximum residual discharge level (MRDL) for chlorine (4 mg/L).
+Additionally, the chlorine concentrations at the point where the water last contacts the organic product must also be monitored and documented that it does not exceed the maximum residual discharge level (MRDL) for chlorine (4 mg/L).
 Similarly, when chlorine materials are used to sanitize food contact surfaces, residual chlorine levels in the discharge water may not exceed the MRDL.